balena-io/etcher/docs/PUBLISHING.md

 Make sure you're running the exact same NodeJS version as the one included with the current Electron build being used by Etcher to avoid any strange native dependencies issues.

+The expected NodeJS version is determined by the `engines.node` property in [`package.json`](https://github.com/resin-io/etcher/blob/master/package.json).

 - [Bower](http://bower.io)
 - [UPX](http://upx.sourceforge.net)
 - [Python](https://www.python.org)